FCY: how did open market behave after Exchange Companies lifted the price cap

 What transpired on Wednesday?

-At the start of trading, the Pakistani rupee reportedly fell significantly in the open market, hitting levels close to Rs250.
+At the start of trading, the Pakistani rupee reportedly fell significantly in the open market, hitting levels close to Rs250 per USD.
 However, as the day progressed, customers struggled to get their hands on the greenback, Business Recorder found.

 ‘Shortage’ of dollars persists